contactopensource/contactopensource/doc/concepts/spdx_license/index.md

 Attributes:

-* name : string -- example: "GPL 3.0"
+* name : string+index -- example: "GPL 3.0"

-* summary : text -- example: "GNU Public License version 3.0"
+* summary : string+index -- example: "GNU Public License version 3.0"

 * description : text -- example: "This is the full text of the license"